-- Shutter speed: Turn the control dial to set the value.
-Aperture value: Turn the control dial while holding down the button to set the value. - The range of aperture values available varies with the lens type. - The shutter speed can be set to 1/4000 60 sec. or [BULB]. - The aperture value and shutter speed change in 1/3 EV increments as the dial is turned
+- · Shutter speed: Turn the control dial to set the value.
+Aperture value: Turn the control dial while holding down the - The range of aperture values available varies with the lens - The shutter speed can be set to 1/4000 60 sec. or [BULB].